- videocam Live Webinar with Live Q&A

 A trio of recently issued FDA draft guidances and an NEJM article co-authored by FDA Commissioner Martin Makary demonstrate the agency's focus on promoting greater transparency and increasing efficiency in the development of CGTs and bespoke, personalized therapies for the treatment of rare diseases.

-FDA's Center for Biologics Evaluation and Research (CBER) recently issued new draft guidances to assist sponsors who are developing and conducting postapproval studies of CGTs that address the following:
+FDA's Center for Biologics Evaluation and Research (CBER) issued the following new draft guidances in September 2025 to assist sponsors who are developing and conducting postapproval studies of CGTs that address the following:

 1. Expedited Programs for Regenerative Medicine Therapies for Serious Conditions consolidates and updates expectations for sponsors of regenerative medicine therapies seeking to utilize the agency's Fast Track, Breakthrough Therapy, Priority Review, and Accelerated Approval programs by providing more detailed recommendations about the eligibility of regenerative medicine therapies for these programs and describing expanded flexibilities.